QueensGambit/GitHubRepositoryClassifier/README.md

 This even accepts arguments directly so you can automate the process if you wish to do so.
 You can even give it a .txt file with many repositories to classify and it will create a new file with the results for you.

+*Note: If you have troble executing the GUI, try starting the script from the commandline first.
+After that you should be able to use the batch or exe file without any problems.*

 ## Documentation

 Please see the [wiki](https://github.com/QueensGambit/GitHubRepositoryClassifier/wiki/Documentation)